cdrani/blog/_posts/2017-10-16-semantic-versioning.markdown

 > 16 is minor version

-> 2 is path version
+> 2 is patch version

 Changes to the version number are dependent on the changes to the project.
 The patch number (Z) is increased for any bug fixes.
 The minor version (Y) is increased for any new functionality and/or featuresadded to the project.